 The 2018 subscription form is at the bottom of the subscription letter mailed to customers in early November.
 Selections must be made and returned by mid-December (specific date TBA) and are effective January 1, 2018.

 If I don't want to change my level of service, do I need to return the subscription form?

 It is encouraged, but not required.
-Since the Township is not implementing any service changes in 2017, it is not necessary for all solid waste collection customers to return the subscription form.
+It is not necessary for all solid waste collection customers to return the subscription form.
 However, due to the new fee schedule implemented in 2017, residents should take this opportunity to reassess their choices and report their subscription levels to the Township.